Russia to press ahead with Crimea power plants despite Siemens row: RIA

 1 Min Read

-MOSCOW (Reuters) - Russia will press ahead with plans to build two new power stations in Crimea despite a dispute with German industrial group Siemens (SIEGn.DE), Andrei Cherezov, a Russian deputy energy ministry, said on Friday, the RIA news agency reported.
+MOSCOW (Reuters) - Russia will press ahead with plans to build two new power stations in Crimea despite a dispute with German industrial group Siemens, Andrei Cherezov, a Russian deputy energy ministry, said on Friday, the RIA news agency reported.

 Siemens said earlier on Friday it was halting deliveries of power equipment to Russian state-controlled customers after it said it had credible evidence that four gas turbines it had delivered to Russia had been illegally moved to annexed Crimea.